Updated March 31, 2026

 - Wisconsin businesses with 3 or more employees generally must carry workers' compensation; sole proprietors and partners are exempt, but this does not remove the need for other coverage that fits an online retail model.

-- Wisconsin requires businesses to maintain proof of general liability coverage for most commercial leases, so an online seller leasing warehouse, office, or pickup space may need evidence of coverage before move-in.
+- Most commercial leases in Wisconsin require proof of general liability coverage, so an online seller leasing warehouse, office, or pickup space may need evidence of coverage before move-in.

 - Commercial auto liability minimums in Wisconsin are $25,000/$50,000/$10,000 if a business vehicle is used for deliveries, supplier runs, or other covered driving exposure.